BTNeandertha1/BTDiablo/README.md

 - Meteor fall time is 18 frames (was 60)
 - Immolation Arrow Casting Removed
 - Holy Shield Infinite Duration
-- Whirlwind Buff 50 (was 30%) Base Dmg and 17% Dmg Per Level (was 5%)
+- Whirlwind Buff 50 (was 30%) Base Damage and 17% Damage Per Level (was 5%)
 - Removed Fist of Heavens cooldown
    - FOH's Holy Bolt Damage Reduced
-- Iron Golem now has takes 70% less dmg across the board
+- Iron Golem now has takes 70% less Damage across the board
 - Shrines now stack and dont interfere with curses
 - Battle Cry does not interfere with curses
 - Grim ward no longer Terrors but instead uses Innersite